-Aircraft that are not New Zealand registered aircraft, or not intended to be, New Zealand-registered aircraft, cannot be allocated a Mode S code by the Director.
+Aircraft that are not, or not intended to be, New Zealand-registered, cannot be allocated a Mode S code by the Director.

 Applicants must forward their request for a Mode S code to the appropriate authority in the State of Registry for that aircraft.